Medan railway station

-Medan Station is the main railway station in Medan, North Sumatra, Indonesia.
+Medan Station (MDN) is the main railway station in Medan, North Sumatra, Indonesia.
 In addition to intercity services operated by Indonesia's national rail operator, Kereta Api Indonesia, the station also has service to Kualanamu International Airport via Kualanamu ARS.

 The rail line contained in Medan Station stretched from north to south.
 Rails leading to the south of the rail with the direction of travel to Tebing Tinggi, Kisaran, Tanjungbalai, Siantar and Rantau Prapat, while the rails leading to the north is the direction of travel to Belawan, Binjai and Besitang, which branched approximately 850 m north of the station.
 From Medan stations are branching former rail to Pancur Batu and Deli Tua.
 This station has city check-in for passengers at newly Kualanamu International Airport, this service also the first in throughout Indonesia.

 In 2006, Medan Station get Prima Utama Award for the best public service transport unit.

 History

-Medan Station was opened on 25 July 1886 by Deli Spoorweg Maatschappij.
-At the time there is a 16.7-kilometer railway stretching from the station to Labuan Station in northern Medan, linking Medan city center to the Port of Belawan.
+Medan Station was officially opened on 25 July 1886 by Deli Spoorweg Maatschappij.
+At that time there was a 16.7 kilometer line connecting Medan Station and Labuhan Station.
+The line connects the city center of Medan to Port of Belawan.
+The rail line continued from Labuhan Station to Belawan Station which was inaugurated on 16 February 1888 and once served the Medan–Aceh route (Atjeh Stoomtram Staatspoorwegen).

 Medan Station architecture has undergone a complete overhaul from the original form.
+Until now this station has undergone several renovations.
+The last major renovation was carried out in 2013 with the construction of a new building for the airport train (as the City Railway Station) as well as a revamp of the design of the existing building for regional train services.
 The only remainings of the old station on the current building complex is a clock tower in front of the station, a Dutch-style locomotive depot, the platform roof that houses lanes 2 and 3, and a suspension bridge at the station's southern end.
+This station also has an overpass (towards Pulu Brayan and Bandar Khalipah) whose construction began in 2016.